-Use the data in the following table to use the logging transferFile command.
+The following table defines parameters for the logging transferFile command.

 Variable Value 1-10 Specifies the file ID to transfer. address {A.B.C.D} Specifies the IP address of the host to which to transfer the log file.
 The remote host must be reachable or the configuration fails. filename-prefix WORD<0-200> Specifies the name of the file on the remote host.
 If you do not configure a name, the current log file name is the default.